matomo-org/developer-documentation/docs/4.x/updates-aka-migrations.md

 The update workflow looks for every update file in the `Updates` folder that has a version greater than the current version and less than or equal to the version in Version.php (using `version_compare()`).
 It runs each in order, one after the other.
 Once done, the `version_core` option is updated.

 The updater will also automatically make changes to tracking dimensions if their definition changes.

+## Merging an Update

+Sometimes it can take a while before a pull request is ready to merge.
+It's possible other pull requests with updates were merged in the meantime, bumping the version each time.
+So when the original pull request is ready to merge, the version bump there may no longer be to a new version.

+Since every Update requires a change to the Version.php file, this will result in a merge conflict visible in github.
+To resolve it, simply change the version to the new next version in both Version.php and the new Update file you added.

 ## Differences with the Migration pattern